Horst Steffen

 Horst Steffen (born 3 March 1969) is a German football coach and a former player.
-He is currently the manager of Bundesliga club SV Werder Bremen.
+He last managed Werder Bremen.

 Club career

 Steffen began his youth career at Bayer Uerdingen in 1975 and was part of the U19 team that won the German championship in 1987.
 He made his professional debut for the club in 1988 and played 90 Bundesliga matches until 1991.
 In 1991, he joined Borussia Mönchengladbach, making 24 competitive appearances over two seasons and scoring once in the 1992–93 DFB-Pokal.
 After limited opportunities under coach Bernd Krauss, he returned to Uerdingen in 1993, where he played for three more years.
 In 1996, Steffen moved to MSV Duisburg, where he spent three seasons in the Bundesliga (36 matches) and three in the 2.
 Bundesliga (40 matches).

 International career

 Steffen made ten appearances for the West Germany U21.

 Managerial career

 Early career

 Steffen coached SC Kapellen-Erft, leading them to promotion to the Oberliga Niederrhein in the 2003–04 season.
 He later worked with the U23 and U19 teams at MSV Duisburg, and with Borussia Mönchengladbach's U17 and U19 teams.